 Calorease has not been subjected to long-term studies.
 As a dietary fiber, most of Calorease with FBCx is not absorbed into your body, and there are no concerns about toxicity or tolerance.
 If you reach your weight management goals, you may wish to lower your intake or just take it during dietary indiscretions, like holiday meals.

 Does Calorease just stay in your digestive tract and get excreted or does some get digested?

 Calorease will be eliminated together with bound fat.
 It is a dietary fiber, most of which is not absorbed in the small intestine.
 When the Calorease-fat compound enters the colon some of it is metabolized by the colonic microbiota and some is excreted.

 Are there health warnings?

 Calorease doesn’t have any health warnings.
-Instructions to “Keep out of the reach of children” serves as a precaution.
+Instructions to “Keep out of the reach of children” serve as a precaution.

 Has Calorease been approved by the FDA?